mithom/streamlabs_chatbot_hangman/README.md

 ### To be expected:
 * custom messages
+* draw hangman as overlay (sliced for too big amount), possibility to add used letters on overlay
 * option to lock out on wrong (word) guess
 * option to add timer before which the next guess has to happen / the words need to be found
 * your feature request here? mail me @ mi_thom@hotmail.com